surge-synthesizer/surge/README.md

 ## Using CMake on the Command Line for More

-We have a variety of other CMake options and targets which can allow you to develop and install Surge more easily.
+We have a variety of other CMake options and targets which can allow you to develop and install Surge XT more easily.

 ### Plugin Development